Standard Portable Toilet Rental in Gary

 + Do I need a right-of-way permit?

-If a unit sits on a sidewalk or parking lane in Gary, the municipality requires an encroachment permit.
+If the unit sits on a sidewalk or parking lane in Gary, the municipality requires an encroachment permit.

 -